Florida Bill Would Reduce Prison Time, Save Millions In Taxpayer Dollars

 96,000 people are incarcerated in Florida’s prisons every year, according to The Department of Corrections.
-The Department operates the third largest state prison system in the United States and it’s the largest agency administered by the state of Florida, costing tax payers like you and I $2.7 billion each year to keep inmates there, but what if I told you that was all changing.READ MORE: Tampa Suspends Sale Of Alcohol At Three Local Bars
+The Department operates the third largest state prison system in the United States and it’s the largest agency administered by the state of Florida, costing taxpayers like you and I $2.7 billion each year to keep inmates there, but what if I told you that was all changing.READ MORE: Cold Case Reopened: Valdosta Teen Found In A Rolled-Up Gym Mat

 “To make our neighborhoods safer, our criminal justice system can’t solely focus on punishment,” said State Attorney Andrew Warren, Florida’s 13th Judicial Circuit Court.